Buying a house with mold: What you need to know

 Who is responsible for the cost of mold removal?

-It seems that way, but sometimes buyers and sellers work out other situations.
-For example, if the seller doesn’t have the time to be bothered with it, they may give the buyer a credit at the closing to cover the cost but not do the work.
+The responsibility of mold removal is more about disclosing its presence versus paying for mold remediation.
+Sellers are responsible for disclosing any issues with the home, including mold.
+If a seller knew about the mold issues and didn’t reveal them, they could face legal consequences.
+Mold removal typically costs between $10 and $25 per square foot.
+If the seller doesn’t have the time to take care of a mold problem, they may give the buyer a credit at closing to cover the cost but not do the work.
 Other sellers don’t want to cover the cost and consider it the buyer’s responsibility.
 However, in some states, the seller is responsible for the cost, so it depends on where you live.

 What causes mold in a house?

-Mold is caused by excess moisture in the house.
+Mold is often caused by excess moisture in the house.
 This is usually caused by a leaking pipe, a leaking roof, severe flooding, or dark, moist areas that give mold plenty of room to grow.

 Can a house be condemned for mold?